awsdocs/amazon-rds-user-guide/doc_source/SQLServer.Procedural.Importing.md

 + Native backups of databases larger than 1 TB aren't supported\.
 + You can't restore from more than 10 backup files at the same time\.
 + You can run up to two backup or restore tasks at the same time\.
-+ Native log backup isn’t supported\.
++ You can't perform native log backups from SQL Server on Amazon RDS\.
 + RDS supports native restores of databases up to 16 TB\.
 Native restores of databases on SQL Server Express are limited by the MSSQL edition to 10 GB or less\.
 + You can't do a native backup during the maintenance window, or any time Amazon RDS is in the process of taking a snapshot of the database\.
 + On Multi\-AZ DB instances, you can only natively restore databases that are backed up in the full recovery model\.